chyidl/chyidlTutorial/root/ilikeit/SSH/README.md

 Keep SSH session alive
 ----------------------

-sshd (the server) closes the connection if it doesn't hear anything from the client for a while.
-You ca tell your client to send a sign-of-life signal to the server once in a while.
+> sshd (the server) closes the connection if it doesn't hear anything from the client for a while.
+You can tell your client to send a sign-of-life signal to the server once in a while.

-The configuration for this is in the file "~/.ssh/config", create it if the configuration file does not exist.
+> The configuration for this is in the file "~/.ssh/config", create it if the configuration file does not exist.
 To send the signal every four minutes (240 seconds) to the remote host, put the following in your "~/.ssh/config" file.

 ```
 $ vim ~/.ssh/config